niche.rs about

 The classic example: Option<&T>

-A reference &u64 is 8 bytes and is never null.
-Option needs to distinguish Some from None, which is only 2 variants, so it needs just 1 niche value.
+A reference &u64 is 8 bytes and never null.
+Option only needs to distinguish Some from None, which is 1 niche value.

-The compiler stores None as the all-zeros bit pattern (a null pointer), and Some(r) as the raw pointer value of r, with no extra tag byte needed.
-As a result, Option<&u64> is 8 bytes, the same size as a bare &u64.
+The compiler stores None as all-zeros (a null pointer) and Some(r) as the raw pointer of r.
+No tag byte.
+As a result, Option<&u64> is 8 bytes, same as a bare &u64.

 Multiple niche values